The 20 Best Microphthalmia Doctors in Japan

 Takatsuki, JP

-Masanori Fukumoto practices in Takatsuki, Japan.
+Masanori Fukumoto practices practicing medicine in Takatsuki, Japan.
 Mr. Fukumoto is rated as an Experienced expert by MediFind in the treatment of Microphthalmia.
-His top areas of expertise are Retinal Detachment, Diabetic Retinopathy, Retinal Vein Occlusion, Vitrectomy, and Cataract Removal.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Retinal Detachment, Diabetic Retinopathy, Retinal Vein Occlusion, Vitrectomy, and Cataract Removal.

 Experienced in Microphthalmia